About me

 NOTE: These might be moved/removed in the future, as I'm considering only doing youtube to consolidate things and stream with higher bitrate and newer codecs, even if the audience is (possibly) less.

-Gaming streams would be on the "gaming" channel, programming/other streams would be on the main channel.
-Or maybe do everything on one channel and simplify things, using the "live" tab of the youtube channel, and unlist VODs or move them after to not clutter and annoy YT subscribers.
+Gaming streams would be on a "gaming" channel, programming/other streams would be on the main channel.
+Or maybe do everything on one channel and simplify things, using the "live" tab of the youtube channel, and unlisting VODs or moving them when done to not clutter and annoy YT subscribers.